 So what should you be looking for?

-About 85% of the value of your forest is in the trees themselves.
-With this in mind, the start point is a solid understanding of the trees, their growth rate and timber quality, when they will be harvested, and the state of the local market and prices.
+In many instances a high proportion of the value of your forest will be in the trees themselves.
+With this in mind, the start point of your analysis will be to build a solid understanding of the trees in the forest, their growth rate, their potential for timber production, when they will be ready to harvest and the state of the local timber markets.

 Increasingly investors are concerned about the health and potential risks to their trees arising from new pests, diseases, or wind damage.